bigrobsf/websocket-chat/README.md

   console.log((new Date()) + ' Connection accepted [' + id + ']');

-  // listens for incoming messages and broadcasts them to all clients connection.on('message', function(message) {
+  // Listens for incoming messages and broadcasts them to all clients connection.on('message', function(message) {
     let msgString = message.utf8Data;